Quantum Probability Estimation for Randomness with Quantum Side Information: for -Bell-Test Configurations

 We first reconsider the results from the first experiment to demonstrate certified conditional min-entropy with a Bell test~\cite{pironio:qc2010a}.
 The experiment established entangled states of two ions in two separate ion-traps by entanglement swapping with photons as intermediaries.
-From the results of the experiment, the authors claimed $42$ bits of conditional min-entropy at an error bound of $0.01$.
+From the results of the experiment, the authors claimed $42$ bits of conditional min-entropy at a smoothness error bounded by $0.01$.
 That the claim did not take into account probability of success or quantum side information was clarified in subsequent papers~\cite{fehr:qc2013a,pironio:qc2011a}.
 A question is whether the experiment could have certified positive conditional min-entropy with respect to quantum side information.
 To answer this question we repeated the analysis of Ref.~\cite{knill:qc2017a}, Sect.~VIII.E with modifications for quantum side information.
 The experiment consisted of $3016$ trials, of which we used the first $1000$ for training.
 We optimized a PEF on the training set by maximizing the expected net log$_{2}$-prob in the remaining $2016$ trials, where the expected net log$_{2}$-prob is computed according to Eq.~\eqref{eq:netlogprob} with $\bar{\kappa}=1$.
 For this we also optimized the power $\beta$.
 The PEF is designed for the trial model $\cT$.
 After training, we determined that $f_{\max}$ for the PEF found satisfies $f_{\max}\in [1,1+9.56\times 10^{-6}]$.
 The upper bound was computed at numerical precision with Matlab, then verified with Mathematica at a precision of $10^{-32}$.
-Thus we conjecture that the PEF obtained is a QEF.
-After applying this certified QEF to the remaining $2016$ trials, we find that it witnesses $127.86$ bits of quantum net log-prob at error bound $0.01$ and $\kappa=1$.
-For the observed frequencies in this experiment, entropy accumulation requires $54688$ trials to certify any random bits at this error bound with the min-tradeoff functions given in Ref.~\cite{arnon-friedman:qc2018a}.
+We then divided the PEF used by the upper bound on $f_{\max}$ to construct a valid QEF.
+After applying this QEF to the remaining $2016$ trials, we found that it witnesses $127.86$ bits of quantum net log-prob at smoothness error $\epsilon=0.01$ and presumed lower bound $\kappa=1$ of the success probability.
+For the observed frequencies in this experiment, entropy accumulation requires $54688$ trials to certify any random bits at $\epsilon=0.01$ and $\kappa=1$ with the min-tradeoff functions given in Ref.~\cite{arnon-friedman:qc2018a}.
+Here, the assignment of $\kappa=1$ is purely formal for comparison with respect to the soundness criteria implicit in Ref.~\cite{pironio:qc2010a}.
+These soundness criteria are now considered inadequate.
+With modern soundness criteria and at $\epsilon=0.03$ and $\kappa=0.03$, the number of bits witnessed by the QEF is $72.70$.
+This number is derived from the experimental QEF value.
+In a protocol, the number of bits to be produced needs to be decided before the experiment and would have been less to ensure sufficiently high probability of success.